-Non-refundable Application Fee \$75 Non-refundable SEVIS Fee \$350
+Non-refundable Application Fee

+Non-refundable SEVIS Fee

+\$350

-3. FedEx Delivery Fee \$35 (if the application is mailed)
+3. FedEx Delivery Fee \$35-50 (if the application is mailed)

-Payable to the Department of Homeland Security - check or money order I-539 Application Fee \$470 (mail) / \$420 (online)
+1. I-539 Application Fee \$470/\$420 (online)

-Once you have provided all the above documents and payments to the International Language Institute, MD, we will make a copy of all documents to keep in your file before sending them together with the I-20 Form issued by the International Language Institute, MD, to USCIS.
-Check the USCIS website to see how long they are taking to respond.
+Once you have provided all of the above documents and payments to the International Language Institute, MD, we will make a copy of all documents to keep in your file before sending them together with the I-20 Form issued by the International Language Institute, MD, to USCIS.
+You will receive an answer in approximately 12 months.
 If your change of status is approved, USCIS will send an approval notice.
 The International Language Institute, MD, may also be notified of the outcome of your application.
 Bring any documents received from USCIS to ILI for photocopying once they arrive.

 USCIS rarely denies an application without first asking for additional documentation.
 If you get a letter from USCIS you should bring a copy to ILI so that we can advise you on what additional documents need to be submitted.
-If your immigration status expired while your application was pending, USCIS will send you a Notice of Action with a voluntary departure date.
+What happens if your application for a change of status is denied subsequently depends on the immigration status you hold now.
+If it has not expired by the time your application is denied and you have done nothing to violate it, you simply continue in that same status as if nothing had happened.
+If, on the other hand, your immigration status expired while your application was pending, USCIS will send you a Notice of Action with a voluntary departure date.
 You can choose to leave the U.S. by the date indicated on your Notice of Action and apply for an F-1 entry visa outside the U.S. (preferably in your home country), or you can seek the advice of an immigration lawyer to discuss your options.